What to eat corn flakes with. Contraindications for use

 Mono- and disaccharides (sugars)2 g

-The health benefits of corn flakes are as follows:
+The benefits for the body from corn flakes are as follows:

 • the product contains vitamins (A, B6, E, H, PP), macroelements (magnesium, phosphorus) and microelements (cobalt, iron, manganese, copper, molybdenum, chromium);

 • the content of the amino acid tryptophan leads to the synthesis of the hormone serotonin.
-Consequently, after eating flakes, the mood improves, positive emotions appear;
+Consequently, after eating cereal, your mood improves and positive emotions appear;

-• the product is able to improve memory and brain activity due to its constituent glutamic acid;
+• the product can improve memory and brain activity due to the glutamic acid it contains;

 • pectins prevent the development of tumors;

-• starch helps to strengthen muscle tissue and nerve cells;
+• starch helps strengthen muscle tissue And nerve cells;

-• flakes provide a large supply of energy to the body.
+• cereals provide a large supply of energy to the body.

-What are the cons and harms of the product
+What are the disadvantages and harms of the product

-According to studies conducted by British experts, it turned out that there are not so few disadvantages of corn flakes.
+According to research conducted by British experts, it turned out that corn flakes have quite a few disadvantages.

-1. The biggest and main disadvantage is that this is a high-carb product (75 g of carbohydrates per 100 g of cereal).
-It is made from the highest grades of corn flour, i.e., corn grains are completely cleaned of shells and germs before grinding, and almost only carbohydrates remain.
+1. The biggest and main disadvantage is that it is a high-carbohydrate product (75 g of carbohydrates per 100 g of flakes).
+It is made from the highest grades of corn flour, i.e., before grinding, the corn grains are completely cleared of the shell and germs, leaving almost only carbohydrates.

-2. In the production of corn flakes, a lot of sugar is added to the flour, and then the finished product is also covered with a sweet glaze.
-As a result, 100 g of the product may contain 40 g of sugar (8 tsp).
+2. When making corn flakes, a lot of sugar is added to the flour, and then the finished product is coated with a sweet glaze.
+As a result, 100 g of product may contain 40 g of sugar (8 tsp).

-3. The technology for preparing corn flakes involves roasting them.
-Therefore, the finished product contains trans fats, which, when ingested, displace beneficial fatty acids from cell membranes.
-As a result, metabolic processes are disturbed in the cells, and this can lead to various pathologies.
+3. The technology for preparing corn flakes involves frying them.
+Consequently, the finished product contains trans fats, which, when ingested, displace the beneficial ones. fatty acids from cell membranes.
+As a result, cells are disrupted metabolic processes, and this can lead to various pathologies.

-4. In the manufacture of corn flakes, manufacturers often use artificial flavors, flavors, preservatives and other chemical components, which is not the best way to affect health.
+4. Manufacturers often use artificial flavors when making corn flakes. flavorings, preservatives and other chemical components, which do not have the best effect on health.

 This is interesting.
-Scientists have observed children aged 5 to 10 years who ate corn flakes for breakfast every day.
-After a year of such nutrition, the whole group developed the problem of obesity.
+Scientists observed children aged 5 to 10 years who ate corn flakes for breakfast every day.
+After a year of eating this way, the entire group developed the problem of obesity.

 Contraindications for use